kimtth/ms-build-learn-notes/PPF.md

 |Connect supported Azure and third-party services by using a fully managed event-routing service with a publish-subscribe model that simplifies event-based app development.|[Event Grid](https://azure.microsoft.com/services/event-grid/)        |
 |Continuously ingest data in real time from up to hundreds of thousands of sources and stream a million events per second.                                                  |[Event Hubs](https://azure.microsoft.com/services/event-hubs/)        |

+    <img src="notes/unit5-image11.png" alt="package" width="250"/>

+- Publishing events from Dataverse to Azure

-- You will be using **Dataverse's Plug-in Registration Tool** to configure the publishing of your Dataverse data to your Service Bus.
+    1. - You will be using **Dataverse's Plug-in Registration Tool** to configure the publishing of your Dataverse data to your Service Bus.
 This tool is provided as part of Microsoft's Dataverse developer tooling, which is found at NuGet.

-    <img src="notes/unit5-image11.png" alt="package" width="250"/>
+    1. PPF > Settings > Advanced Settings and select the System Jobs view. : If `System Job` ran successfully, the Status Reason should be Succeeded.
+Because the integration step ran successfully, you can now verify that the account creation message has arrived in your Service Bus queue by going to the queue in the Azure portal. `e.g., Dataverse -> Service Bus`

+    1. Another method for publishing events from Microsoft Dataverse to an external service is to register webhooks.
+A webhook is an HTTP-based mechanism for publishing events to any Web API-based service of your choosing.
+This method allows you to write your own custom code that is hosted on external services as a point-to-point. `e.g., Webhook -> Azure Function`

+    1. Within the Plug-in Registration Tool, you can register a new webhook by selecting Register New Web Hook under the Register menu option.

 ## Power Apps component framework